openshift/enhancements/enhancements/node-tuning/mixed-cpu-node-plugin.md

 N/A

 ## Alternatives
-* Implement directly in CRI-O.
-The user specifies an annotation for shared-cpus and runs with high-performance runtime class under its workload.
-Instead of calling NRI hook, CRI-O executes all the logic needed for the shared CPUs injection.

-Pros:
-1. Simplifies the solution by avoiding the need of running with DaemonSet
-2. No need to handle image artifacts/delivery
-3. CRI-O always starts before all the pods, so no racing issue on startup.

-Cons:
-1. Vendor lock-in solution. cannot be used with other runtimes.
-2. Makes CRI-O susceptible to regression due to new workflow added to CRI-O

 * Taint the nodes with `NoSchedule`, `NoExecute` in order to keep the node from scheduling/run on nodes when the plugin is not ready (critical for reboot scenarios).
-This replaces the `openshift.io/shared-cpu` request and eliminate the need in device plugin API.
+This replaces the `openshift.io/enabled-shared-cpu` request and eliminate the need in device plugin API.

 Pros:
-1. Using an annotation for shared-cpus request which is more descriptive than the `openshift.io/shared-cpu` request which is fitter for counted resources while here it's a static request.
+1. Using an annotation for shared-cpus request which is more descriptive than the `openshift.io/enabled-shared-cpu` request which is fitter for counted resources while here it's a static request.
 2. simplifies the node-plugin by removing the device plugin implementation part.